I'm No Angel: Plot

-Fearing that Slick will implicate her, Tira asks Big Bill for a loan to retain her lawyer, Bennie Pinkowitz (Gregory Ratoff).
+Fearing that Slick will implicate her, Tira asks Big Bill for a loan to retain her lawyer, Bennie Pinkowitz.
 He agrees on condition that she does her lion taming act, which includes putting her head into the mouth of one of the beasts, promising her that it will get her (and him) to the "Big Show".
 It does.
-(West did some of her own stunts, including riding an elephant into the ring.)
+(West did some of her own stunts, including riding an elephant into the ring).